bknopp71/CS5040_HW4/README.md

 # Silver Detection Machine Learning Project
 ## Overview
 This dataset was created to support research and educational applications in machine learning–based mineral classification, specifically the detection of silver-bearing minerals from photographic images.
-It consists of **3,869 silver images** and **16,695 non-silver images**, for a total of **20,564 images**.
-This repository is organized into three folders: data, metadata, and code_file.
-The data folder contains all mineral images in JPEG format, the metadata folder stores descriptive information for each image in both CSV and JSON format, and the code_file folder includes the Python scripts used to collect and process the dataset.
+It originally consisted of **3,869 silver images** and **16,695 non-silver images**, for a total of **20,564 images** in the initial downloaded dataset.
+However, due to mislabeled images and class imbalance, the dataset was filtered to **3,655 silver images** and **3,655 non-silver images**, resulting in a balanced total of **7,310 images**.

+This repository is organized into three folders: **data**, **metadata**, and **code_file**, which support the dataset used to train machine learning binary classification models for silver detection.
+The **data** folder contains all mineral images in JPEG format, the **metadata** folder stores descriptive information for each image in both CSV and JSON formats, and the **code_file** folder includes the Python scripts used to collect and process the dataset.
+The code files also contain exploratory machine learning models using convolutional neural networks and vision transformer architectures.

 All images were obtained from the Mindat database, a resource specializing in mineralogical information, and are used solely for educational purposes [1].
-The folder structure is shown bellow.<br><br>
+The folder structure is outlined below.<br><br>

 <img width="282" height="231" alt="image" src="https://github.com/user-attachments/assets/c2c94922-4b66-45d3-a374-4b0d28bb5c63" />